Planet

 - Mercuria assets, activities and companies we invest in: direct emissions from operational activities, which includes stationary and mobile combustion, flaring and venting and other related operational emissions.

-- Direct emissions from shipping activities performed by vessels owned by Mercuria for marine fuel bunkering.
+- Direct emissions from shipping activities performed by vessels owned by Mercuria.

 Scope 2 – Indirect energy imports